ryangray/zx81-utils/README.md

     p2txt -z filename.p

-This uses the conventions of zmakebas so that the output can be run through it to reconstruct the .p file.
+This uses the conventions of zmakebas so that the output can be run through it to make a .p file.
 It uses lowercase letters for inverse letters with a backslash before most other inverse characters.
 The quote image is a backtick (\`), the pound symbol is a double backslash (\\\\), and its inverse is `\@`.